Isuzu: Contraction begins

 Isuzu ended US sales of the Impulse (Geo Storm) in 1992, and the following year it stopped exporting the Stylus (the basis for the Geo Spectrum), the last Isuzu-built car sold in the US.

 In 1993 Isuzu began a new vehicle exchange program with Honda, whereby Honda sold the Isuzu Rodeo and Isuzu Trooper as the Honda Passport and Acura SLX, respectively.
 In return Isuzu began selling the Honda Odyssey as the Isuzu Oasis.
 Thus, Honda's lineup gained two SUVs, and Isuzu's lineup gained a minivan.
 In the Japanese market, the Gemini (Stylus) was now a rebadged Honda Domani and the Aska (originally based on the GM J-car) was a Honda Accord, while Honda received the 2-door MU as the Jazz and the 4-door Trooper as the Horizon.

 Isuzu's United States sales reached a peak in 1996 after the introduction of the Isuzu Hombre pickup, a badge-engineered GM truck (using the sheetmetal of the Brazil-market Chevrolet S10).
-Isuzu resurrected the beloved Amigo in 1998, before changing the name of the 2-door convertible to Rodeo Sport in 2001 in an attempt to associate it with the better selling 4-door Rodeo.
+Isuzu resurrected the Amigo in 1998, before changing the name of the 2-door convertible to Rodeo Sport in 2001 in an attempt to associate it with the better selling 4-door Rodeo.
 The new Axiom launched in 2001, with the fictional salesman Joe Isuzu from 1980s advertising campaigns brought back to promote it.
 Isuzu sales began to slide due to the aging of the Rodeo and Trooper, and poor management and a lack of assistance from GM.
 The Rodeo Sport was discontinued in 2003, while production of the Rodeo and Axiom ceased a year later.
 By this point sales in North America had slowed to just 27,188, with the discontinued Rodeo and Axiom making up 71% of that total.

 In 1998 GM and Isuzu formed DMAX, a joint venture to produce diesel engines.
 GM raised its stake in Isuzu to 49% the following year, effectively gaining control of the company, and quickly followed this up by appointing an American GM executive to head Isuzu's North American Operations.
 This marked the first time a non-Japanese executive had held such a high position at Isuzu.
 In 2001 GM and Isuzu announced plans to share distribution networks and for Chevrolet to market an Isuzu product.